Second Book Institute

 The SBI assists faculty in book-based disciplines at every stage of the writing process, from formulating and completing the manuscript to publishing the book.
 Fellows at the SBI receive detailed feedback on their work in progress, peer mentorship, and guidance from editors at university presses.

-The second SBI at LSU convened from Monday, June 10th to Friday, June 14th, 2024.
+The second SBI convened from Monday, June 10th to Friday, June 14th, 2024.
 Mentors from the SBI led manuscript workshops, providing suggestions and guidance to help the six faculty Fellows develop concrete plans for completing their second books.
 Our Fellows also networked with publishers from University of Pennsylvania, Fordham, and LSU Press.

 For more information on next year's Institute, please contact the co-directors of the Institute, Benjamin Kahan, at bkahan@lsu.edu or Pallavi Rastogi, prastogi@lsu.edu